History of New Zealand: Māori arrival and settlement

 New Zealand has no native land mammals (apart from some rare bats) so birds, fish and sea mammals were important sources of protein.
 Māori cultivated food plants which they had brought with them from Polynesia, including sweet potatoes (called kūmara), taro, gourds, and yams.
 They also cultivated the cabbage tree, a plant endemic to New Zealand, and exploited wild foods such as fern root, which provided a starchy paste.

 Early contact periods

 Early European exploration

-The first Europeans known to reach New Zealand were the crew of Dutch explorer Abel Tasman who arrived in his ships Heemskerck and Zeehaen.
+The first Europeans known to have reached New Zealand were the crew of Dutch explorer Abel Tasman who arrived in his ships Heemskerck and Zeehaen.
 Tasman anchored at the northern end of the South Island in Golden Bay (he named it Murderers' Bay) in December 1642, and sailed northward to Tonga following an attack by local Māori, Ngāti Tūmatakōkiri.
 Tasman sketched sections of the two main islands' west coasts.
 Tasman called them Staten Landt, after the States General of the Netherlands, and that name appeared on his first maps of the country.
 In 1645 Dutch cartographers changed the name to Nova Zeelandia in Latin, from Nieuw Zeeland, after the Dutch province of Zeeland.